DataS-DHSC/DHSCdatatools/README.md

 Once installed you will also need to create/update the *.Renviron* file in the root folder of your RStudio project to add the `DAC_TENANT` and `KEY_VAULT_NAME` keys to your R environment.
-To open this file for editing run then following command in the console from within your project (you may need to install the `usethis` package first):
+These environment variables are automatically read by the code and tell it how to find the DAC Key Vault which stores all the configuration values used to connect.
+To open the *.Renviron* file for editing run then following command in the console from within your project (you may need to install the `usethis` package first):

 ``` r
 usethis::edit_r_environ("project")